pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 ---------------------------------------------------

 During sampling, a sampler process can only access its local graph partition.
-Therefore, a part of the sampling tasks of an input batch may need to be executed on other machines.
-Remote sampling opeartions will incur significant cross-machine network I/Os, thus it is inefficient to wait for the remote smapling operations in a blocking approach when processing each input batch.
+Therefore, some steps of the sampling tasks of an input batch may need to be executed on other machines.
+Remote sampling operations will incur significant cross-machine network I/Os, thus it is inefficient to wait for the remote sampling operations in a blocking approach when processing each input batch.

-GLT implements an asynchronous `graphlearn_torch.distributed.DistNeighborSampler <graphlearn_torch.distributed.dist_neighbor_sampler.DistNeighborSampler>`__
-to pipeline the sampling tasks of different input batches and execute them concurrently.
+GLT implements an asynchronous `graphlearn_torch.distributed.DistNeighborSampler <graphlearn_torch.distributed.dist_neighbor_sampler.DistNeighborSampler>`__ to pipeline the sampling tasks of different input batches and execute them concurrently.
-Each ``DistNeighborSampler`` maintains a `graphlearn_torch.distributed.ConcurrentEventLoop <graphlearn_torch.distributed.event_loop.ConcurrentEventLoop>`__,
-which is implemented on top of Python's ``asyncio``, and  ships the remote sampling tasks of an input batch to other samplers with async RPC requests.
+Each ``DistNeighborSampler`` maintains a `graphlearn_torch.distributed.ConcurrentEventLoop <graphlearn_torch.distributed.event_loop.ConcurrentEventLoop>`__, which is implemented on top of Python's ``asyncio``, and ships the remote sampling tasks of an input batch to other samplers with async RPC requests.

 Collecting features stored in the distributed cluster will also incur network I/Os.
 Similar to asynchronous neighbor sampling, the ``DistNeighborSampler`` can also pipeline the operations of distributed feature lookup and execute them concurrently.

-GLT implements a distributed neighbor loader, which provides a high-level of abstraction and hides the details of creating and scheduling distributed samplers.
+GLT implements a distributed neighbor loader, which provides a high-level abstraction and hides the details of creating and scheduling distributed samplers.
 The next section will show how to use the distributed neighbor loader.

 4. Using Distributed Neighbor Loader
 ------------------------------------

 Each trainer process launches a ``DistNeighborLoader``, which will also launch the sampler processes for neighbor sampling and feature collection, create a channel for sampled message passing and consume the messages for training.
 GLT provides concise and easy-to-use APIs for loading sampled results with ``DistNeighborLoader``, you can simply use it as an iterator like PyTorch's dataloader.
 The ``DistNeighborLoader`` is also fully compatible with PyG's training APIs, the format of the sampled results is exactly the same as PyG's.

 GLT provides a standard option group `graphlearn_torch.distributed.MpDistSamplingWorkerOptions <graphlearn_torch.distributed.dist_options.MpDistSamplingWorkerOptions>`__ to determine how to launch sampler processes for ``DistNeighborLoader`` in the worker deployment mode.
-The example bellow shows how to create an ``DistNeighborLoader`` on a worker process and use it for training:
+The example below shows how to create a ``DistNeighborLoader`` on a worker process and use it for training:

 .. code-block:: python